beele/homebridge-unifi-protect-camera-motion/README.md

 # Installation:
 Before installing this plugin make sure the prerequisites are met!
-At the very make sure you have the [node canvas prerequisites](https://github.com/beele/homebridge-unifi-protect-camera-motion/wiki/node-canvas-prerequisites) installed, or the plugin installation will fail!
 Please consult this readme and [the wiki](https://github.com/beele/homebridge-unifi-protect-camera-motion/wiki) before continuing!

-You can verify the correctness of your config file by using [jsonlint](https://jsonlint.com/).
-The config must be valid or it will not work!
+Make sure you have the [node canvas prerequisites](https://github.com/beele/homebridge-unifi-protect-camera-motion/wiki/node-canvas-prerequisites) installed, or the plugin installation will fail!

-To install this plugin simple type `sudo npm install homebridge-unifi-protect-camera-motion -g --unsafe-perm=true`.
+After that, to install this plugin simple type `sudo npm install homebridge-unifi-protect-camera-motion -g --unsafe-perm=true`.

 Next open the config.json that contains your Homebridge configuration and add a block like the following one to the platforms array: